saikrishnagarlapati24/Nand-to-tetris/part 1/project 6/README.md

-This project, as previously said, is about writing a high-level program in any language like c++, python, java etc which translates assembly language programs to machine language programs.
+This project, as previously said, is about writing a high-level program called the assembler, in any language like c++, python, java etc which translates assembly language programs to machine language programs.